Published in News

 Acting as Big Content's police force

-is demanding to know why the Department of Homeland Security stole a hip-hop music review site’s name for a year without affording the owner a chance to challenge the seizure.
+A US senator is demanding to know why the Department of Homeland Security stole a hip-hop music review site’s name for a year without affording the owner a chance to challenge the seizure.

 Ron Wyden also wants to know why there was no court record of the case, other than the initial seizure filing a year ago.
 Wyden is concerned that there are shedloads of secret dockets being used by the Spooks to take down sites which are not helpful to the movie and music business.
 Jennifer Hoelzer, a Wyden spokeswoman said that there is a concern about how Homeland Security was chosing websites to shut down and how many secret dockets exist for copyright cases.